danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 - [(5) 10 Things I Regret About Node.js - Ryan Dahl - JSConf EU 2018](#d1t5) [<a href="https://www.youtube.com/watch?v=M3BM9TB-8yA" target="_blank" title="10 Things I Regret About Node.js - Ryan Dahl - JSConf EU 2018">talk video</a>] [<a href="http://tinyclouds.org/jsconf2018.pdf" target="_blank" title="design mistakes in node slides">slides</a>].

 <!--Kablooie: A History of Errors & a Future of Solutions - Sarah Groff Hennigh Palermo - JSConf EU 2018-->
 The opening talk was about errors [<span id="d1t1">(1)</span>](#day-1), yes errors.
-I've highlighted this topic because error handling is often forgotten or skipped but shouldn't this be part of the modeling process and architecture of our applications?
+I've highlighted this topic because error handling is often forgotten or skipped but shouldn't this be part of the modelling process and architecture of our applications?
 Well that's another story.
-Questioning type systems and discussing errors from a human prespective a pretty valid statement was pointed out on Javascript error handling mechanism, **it is practically the same since it came out in <a href="https://codeburst.io/javascript-wtf-is-es6-es8-es-2017-ecmascript-dca859e4821c" target="_blank" title="JavaScript — WTF is ES6, ES8, ES 2017, ECMAScript… ?">ES3</a>**.
+Questioning type systems and discussing errors from a human perspective a pretty valid statement was pointed out on Javascript error handling mechanism, **it is practically the same since it came out in <a href="https://codeburst.io/javascript-wtf-is-es6-es8-es-2017-ecmascript-dca859e4821c" target="_blank" title="JavaScript — WTF is ES6, ES8, ES 2017, ECMAScript… ?">ES3</a>**.
 Of course the language evolved in ways that try to mitigate predictable runtime errors with static analysis, the ES5 brought along the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode" target="_blank" title="Strict mode">strict mode</a>, strict mode is basically (talk quote) *"disallow bad code that otherwise would be allowed according to the language grammar"*.
-Next a list of how tipically errors are handled and here handled in the past was shown, from the classic *just crash* classic to exceptions, signals, options/maybes... .
+Next a list of how typically errors are handled and here handled in the past was shown, from the classic *just crash* classic to exceptions, signals, options/maybes....
 Some conclusions here were:
  - We need more robust way to deal with nullity (<a href="https://github.com/tc39/proposal-optional-chaining" target="_blank" title="tc39 optional chaining proposal">optional chaining tc39 proposal</a>)
 - Expand ways to work with errors (e.g. *onError* event listeners).